 - Developing/revising a Child Protection Policy in your congregation?
 Call the synod office.
 We can provide guidance and direct you to other congregations with existing policies.

-- Review the “Information on Raising Awareness of or Responses to Sexual Abuse” resource list (pdf file).
-This list points to child/youth protection, sexual harassment and general resources; and policy samples.
+- Although some links may no longer be active since being compiled in 2013, an “Information on Raising Awareness of or Responses to Sexual Abuse” resource list (pdf file) is available which points to child/youth protection, sexual harassment and general resources; and policy samples.

 Reporting of Misconduct